First Year Seminar

 Throughout the program, students develop a mentoring relationship with faculty and strengthen critical academic reading and writing skills.
 Even though the focus is on business principles and foundational knowledge, substantive intellectual links to the study of global leadership and public policy are emphasized.
 These seminars also provide a platform to learn more about government and nonprofit organizations in the Washington, D.C. area.

-The FYS Program offers seven seminars that create a supportive learning and service community.
+The FYS Program offers nine seminars that create a supportive learning and service community.
 Approximately 20 students participate in each seminar during the fall of the first year.
-Fall 2013 seminars included:
+Current seminars are:

 - Ideas, Institutions, and the Evolution of Business Enterprise: The Case of Professional Sports Leagues, George Daly, Ph.D.